-(2) The modeling in section 2 is highly idealized, the wave optics is calculated on the basis of assuming plane waves and that the gravitational lens is spherical.
-For a non-rotating black hole sphericity is satisfied, however for a neutron star small departures from a sphere are possible.
+(2) The modeling in section 2 is highly idealized, the wave optics being calculated on the assumption of plane waves and that the gravitational lens is spherical.
+For a non-rotating black hole, sphericity is satisfied; however for a neutron star, small departures from a sphere are possible.
 Accretion of matter, crust stresses and magnetic fields can cause a deformation.
-If the departure from a perfect sphere is measured by a small parameter $\varepsilon$ then it can be shown that the lens magnification gain (8) is reduced by (26)
+If the departure from a perfect sphere is measured by a small parameter ε then it can be shown that the lens magnification gain (8) is reduced by [26]:

-$$gain{reduced} \approx \frac{.25}{\sqrt{\varepsilon gain_0}}, \varepsilon gain_0 \gg 1.$$
+$$gain{reduced} \approx \frac{.25}{\sqrt{\varepsilon gain_0}}$$ , $\varepsilon gain_0 \gg 1$ (A3)

-A deformation of a neutron star will induce a quadrupole moment, the maximum $\epsilon$ can be as large as $10^{-4}$ , however the induced gravitational radiation will dissipate the distortion from a sphere on the order of seconds.
+A deformation of a neutron star will induce a quadrupole moment, the maximum ε can be as large as 10-4, however the induced gravitational radiation will dissipate the distortion from a sphere on the order of seconds.